cocos/cocos-docs/en/animation/animation-event.md

 ## Adding event frames

-Adding event frames in the **Animation Editor** consists of two ways:
+Adding event frames in the **Animation** panel consists of two ways:

 1. Drag the time control line to the position where you want to add the event frame, and then click ![add event](animation-editor/menu_event.png) button in the **Animation Timeline** to add an event frame above the **Animation Timeline**.